dimitermusic/weather-dashboard/README.md

 <!-- WHEN I view current weather conditions for that city
 THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index -->
 TODO:
-* Use html dom to create and append an `<h2>` element that shows the city + the current date using moment js in the format of "(M/DD/YYYY)"
+* Use html dom to create and append an `<h2>` element that shows the city + the current date using moment js in the format of "(M/DD/YYYY)".
+DONE.
-* Use html dom to also list 4 `<p>` elements for Temp, Wind, Humidity, UV Index
+* Use html dom to also list 4 `<p>` elements for Temp, Wind, Humidity, UV Index.
+DONE (except for UV index).
 <!-- WHEN I view the UV index
 THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe -->
 TODO: Use a conditional statement to check if the API for current city is showing as favorable, moderate, or severe and html dom to change the background color to green, yellow, or red accordingly.